DukeMobileTech/neighborhood-dashboard/doc/example.md

 generate-kml = 1
 ```
 - Create your own config.cfg file or rename the config_example.cfg file to config.cfg and then replace the gsv key value with the Google API Key and the walkability API Key value with the key from Walk Score.
-- To understand the meaning of these configuration values, look at **Part 2** of the PDF manual found in the README section (http://81.7.15.7/~donald/nd/Tutorial_NBDashboard_v5.pdf).
+- To understand the meaning of these configuration values, review this [configuration page](https://github.com/DukeMobileTech/neighborhood-dashboard/wiki/Configuring-the-Neighborhood-Dashboard).
 # Running the NBD
 - Navigate into the user-interface sub-folder.
 If you created an nbd environment when installing the extra packages, ensure you're in that environment.
 ![nbd environment](images/nbd.png?raw=true)